hamilton-lima/smallflatworld/docs/alpha2-plan.md

 - Add function to create scenario elements

 CURRENT
-- Display mouse position and character position and north direction so FAR and LEFT makes sense, to be used as reference for the create scenario code
+- Display mouse position and character position and camera north direction replace FAR,LEFT,UP by NORTH,WEST,ALTITUDE in the editor and in the position display

 - Add legs to the character or wheels :) or googly eyes
 - Add mixpanel.com tracking (timeboxed)